Work Permit for Destitute Students in Canada

 A typical work permit of such nature will expire before the expiry of your study permit.
 In other words, the purpose of this work permit is to assist you in getting back on your feet and continuing your studies.

 Word of advice for destitute students

 If you are an eligible destitute student, consider negotiating with your school first.
-They may agree to wave your tuition fee or offer you a discount.
-Of course, if their help is not good enough, then you may consider applying for the work permit.
+They may agree to waive your tuition fee or offer you a discount.
+Of course, if their help is not good enough, then you may consider applying for a work permit.

 Fill our Free Canada Immigration Assessment Form in your language!